juhahinkula/juhahinkula.github.io/_posts/2016-07-31-crudboot-security.markdown

 The complete project code can be found from GitHub [repository](https://github.com/juhahinkula/StudentListSecure.git)

-## Part II: Reading users from database & pasword encoding
+## Part II: Reading users from database & password encoding

 Next step is to save users to database and use this entity for authentication.